KRFOSS/kali-docs/general-use/configuring-yubikeys-for-ssh-authentication/index.md

 #### Configuration<

-In order for our Yubikey to be detected as a smart card, we'll need to set our Yubikey to CCID mode.
+In order for our Yubikey to be detected as a smart card, we'll need to set our Yubikey to CCID mode:

 ```console
 kali@kali:~$ sudo ykpersonalize -m 86